Quantumplation/Anaximander/README.md

  - Overlapping research warning / planner/optimiztion.
  - Unspent money nearing tick warning
  - See allies unspent money to coordinate resource trades / lending
+ - See who has reported this tick and who hasn't